neillturner/kitchen-ansible/provisioner_options.md

 ansiblefile_path | | Path to Ansiblefile
 requirements_path | | Path to ansible-galaxy requirements
-ansible_vault_password_file| | Path of Ansible Vault Password File ansible_connection | local | use 'ssh' if host not localhost hosts |  | create ansible hosts file for localhost with this server group ansible_inventory |  | Static or dynamic inventory file or directory. ansible_limit |  | Further limits the selected host/group patterns.
+ansible_vault_password_file| | Path of Ansible Vault Password File ansible_connection | local | use 'ssh' if host not localhost or 'winrm' for windows hosts |  | create ansible hosts file for localhost with this server group ansible_inventory |  | Static or dynamic inventory file or directory. ansible_limit |  | Further limits the selected host/group patterns.